Mornings and kids a recipe for chaos and stress.

 4. Put on your clothes for school or the day as soon as you get up

-Since my children wear uniforms to school, I don’t make them pick their clothes the day before because they basically wear the same thing every day.
-They do need to be sure they have uniforms clean to wear.
+Since my children wear uniforms to school, I don’t make them pick their clothes the day before because they basically wear the same type of outfit every day.
+They do need to be sure they have uniforms clean to wear the night before.

-As soon as they get out of bed, stretch and then put on their clothes for the day.
+As soon as they get out of bed, stretch and then have them put on their clothes for the day.

 5. Eat your breakfast, but don’t take too long